haskell/hie-bios/README.md

 # hie-bios

-`hie-bios` is the way which `hie` sets up a GHC API session.
+`hie-bios` is the way which [`hie`](https://github.com/haskell/haskell-ide-engine) sets up a GHC API session.

+Given a Haskell project that is managed by Stack, Cabal, or other package tools, `hie` needs to know the full set of flags to pass to GHC in order to build the project. `hie-bios` satisfies this need.

 Its design is motivated by the guiding principle:

 > It is the responsibility of the build tool to describe the environment
 >  which a package should be built in.

-This means that it is possible to easily support a wide range of tools including `cabal-install`, `stack`, `rules_haskell`, `hadrian` and `obelisk` without major contortions.
+Using this principle, it is possible to easily support a wide range of tools including `cabal-install`, `stack`, `rules_haskell`, `hadrian` and `obelisk` without major contortions.
 `hie-bios` does not depend on the `Cabal` library nor does not